usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.1.1 Relationship to Federal Identity Policy (Removed) {#s-6-1-1}

-The content of this section has been removed as M-04-04 has been rescinded by OMB M-19-17 [[OMB1917]](../_Appendix/references.md#ref-OMB1917), which recognizes the identity assurance levels defined in NIST SP 800-63 [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the federal government.
+The content of this section has been removed as OMB M-04-04 has been rescinded by OMB [[M-19-17]](../_Appendix/references.md#ref-OMB1917), which recognizes the identity assurance levels defined in NIST [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the federal government.
 A mapping between PIV authentication mechanisms and SP 800-63 assurance levels can be found in [Section 6.3.2](#s-6-3-2).

 ## 6.2 PIV Card Authentication Mechanisms {#s-6-2}